-Harlequin Temptation #299
+Imprint or Line: Harlequin Temptation #299

 MILD SPOILERS 😉

 Elise Webber and Dustin Chandler are two career-oriented people living in Georgia.
 He’s a high-powered attorney.
 She’s a news anchor for Atlanta’s top station.

 Dustin is not a marriage-minded type of man, nor is Elise looking for anything more than a short-term relationship.
 The pair have an active, satisfying sex life, and Elise has been diligent about taking her birth control pills.

 While Dustin might not be a lifetime commitment kind of guy, he’s not an irresponsible deadbeat, either.
-He has just as much to do with the pregnancy as Elise does, and he vows to support her whether she chooses to keep the baby or give him/her up for adoption.
+He has just as much to do with the pregnancy as Elise does.
+Dustin vows to support her whether she chooses to keep the baby or give him/her up for adoption.

 Dustin comes with her to her surprise, so the two move into a rural neighborhood to play “house.”
 They meet new people who are vastly different from themselves.
 The pair adjust to doing their own household jobs, rather than paying laborers to do so.

 Final Analysis of Changing the Rules

-The journey to their revelations is a gratifying trip through Romancelandia.
+Elisa and Dustin’s journey to love is a gratifying trip through Romancelandia.
 Perhaps these two were just too thick-headed for their own goods, foolishly believing that love and family were for “other” people, not their elite selves.

 And so Elise and Dustin learn to change the rules of the game because it’s much more delightful playing for keeps.